mojaloop/mojaloop/README.md

 ## Support from the wider community

-Special thanks to all the organizations and individuals who have supports this Open-Source effort.
+Special thanks to all the organizations and individuals who have supported this Open-Source effort.

 >_This list (in alphabetical order) is by no means exhaustive and complete.
 Please raise a Pull Request if you believe your Organization should be included in this list._